RealDreammaker/Annual-Stock-Performance-Macro/Readme.md

 ## Background

-In this assignment, a VBA script was build for analyse real stock market data.
+In this assignment, a VBA script was build for real stock market data analysis.

 ### Files